Skip to content

 Treasures of Lisboa Food Tour is excellent, and I highly recommend it.
 It’s a great excuse to see the winding roads of the Alfama neighborhood with a knowledgeable guide and of course, you get to taste plenty of delicious food from family-owned businesses in the hood.
 Ruthie, the owner/guide, is bubbly and obviously loves the city, and it was an awesome way to spend a morning.

-Curious what else there is to see besides restaurants in Portugal?
-Don’t miss our one-week in Portugal itinerary for food lovers.
+Are you curious about what else there is to see besides restaurants in Portugal?
+Don’t miss our one-week in Portugal itineraries.
 Or, if you’re heading to Spain, check out our one-week itinerary for food lovers or our guide to 3-days in Barcelona.

 I’ve included affiliate links to recommended tours.
 I may receive commissions for purchases made through links in this post.